simbaesther/alx-system_engineering-devops/0x02-shell_redirections/README.md

-*15-countthatword: display the number of the lines that contain the pattern "bin" in the file /etc/passwd *16-whatsnext: display lines containing the pattern "root" and 3 lines after them in the file /etc/passwd *17-hidethisword: display all the lines in the file /etc/passwd that do not contain the pattern "bin" *18-letteronly: display all lines of the file /etcssh/sshd_config starting with a letter. include capital letters as well
+*15-countthatword: display the number of the lines that contain the pattern "bin" in the file /etc/passwd *16-whatsnext: display lines containing the pattern "root" and 3 lines after them in the file /etc/passwd *17-hidethisword: display all the lines in the file /etc/passwd that do not contain the pattern "bin" *18-letteronly: display all lines of the file /etcssh/sshd_config starting with a letter. include capital letters as well *19-AZ: Replace all characters A and c from input to Z and e respectively